YaoveiD/CP-Scripts/README.md

 templates

 some wirtten by myself, while some copy from internet.
-Feel free to use my template if you like.
+Feel free to use the template written by me if you like.